 LifeLearn will determine through consultation with the individual requiring accessible support, the nature of the support needed and provide a workable accessible format.

 This will take place in a timely manner that takes into account the person’s accessibility needs due to disability, and at a cost that is no more than the regular charged to other persons.

 2.3 Company Website

-LifeLearn’s current website is almost compatible with World Wide Web Consortium Web Content Accessibility Guidelines (WCAG) 2.0 Level A. Currently, we are unable to add our accessibility information, and some of our features do not completely comply.
-LifeLearn is launching a new website in December 2017, which will be compliant with WCAG 2.0 Level A including links to our Multi-Year Plan, Customer Service Plan and Accessibility Policy.
+LifeLearn’s current website is compatible with World Wide Web Consortium Web Content Accessibility Guidelines (WCAG) 2.0 Level AA.
+LifeLearn is launching a new website in January 2019, which will continue to be compliant with WCAG 2.0 Level AA.
+Our website includes links to our Multi-Year Plan, Customer Service Plan and Accessibility Policy.